ThisIsCad/mlcom/content/topics/getting-started/_index.md

 ---
 title: "Socialism: Getting Started"
+description: Familiarizing yourself with socialist theory and ideas can be overwhelming when you are first starting.
+Here, we try to make the process easier, and explain socialist, communist, and marxist ideas using more accessible language.
 sidebar: >
   <strong>Community Note:</strong><br><br>
   Here, we do our best to explain socialist, communist, and marxist ideas using plainer, beginner friendly language.<br><br>